Your Labor and Delivery

 What do I do when I arrive in the M-2 Labor and Delivery/Family Birthing Center Area?

-Between the hours of 6:00 am and 8:30 pm, there is a security officer at the welcome desk who will allow you entrance to the Labor and Delivery Unit.
-After 8:30 pm and until 6:00 am, walk through the waiting room to the door and press the button on the wall to the right of the door.
+We have a security officer at the Welcome Desk in the Labor and Delivery waiting room who will allow you entrance to the Labor and Delivery Unit.
+All adult visitors must have a picture ID in order to obtain a visitor pass.
+The visitor pass must be worn at all times, so that it is visible to staff.
+If the officer has stepped away for a moment, walk through the waiting room to the door and press the button on the wall to the right of the door.
 The door will be opened for you by the Labor and Delivery Staff.
 The Nurses’ Station is just inside the door on your left.
 You will be assigned to a room by the nursing staff.
 Visitors to the Birthing Center will need to present a picture ID and give the officer the name of the person they are visiting.
 Children 16 and under must be accompanied by an adult at all times.

 Is there paperwork to complete on admission?